Hamza Igamane: Senior

 On 9 March 2025, Igamane received his first call up to the Moroccan senior national team for their 2026 World Cup qualifying matches against Niger and Tanzania.
 He made his international debut on 21 March 2025, coming on as an 82nd-minute substitute during a 2–1 away victory over Niger.
 On 5 September 2025, Igamane scored his first goal for Morocco in the return qualifying leg against Niger with Morocco winning the match 5–0 at home and securing top spot in their CAF Qualification group and thus earning a place at the 2026 Fifa World Cup.
 Three days later he started his first game for Morocco in a World Cup qualifier against Zambia at the Levy Mwanawasa Stadium and scored the second goal in a 2–0 victory.

+On 11 December 2025, Igamane was called up to the Morocco squad for the 2025 Africa Cup of Nations.
+On 9 January 2026, he made his Africa Cup of Nations debut coming on as a substitute in a 2–0 victory over Cameroon in the quarter-final.
+On 14 January 2026, Igamane missed a penalty during a penalty shoot-out in the semi-final against Nigeria although Morocoo would go on to win the shoot-out 4–2.
+On 18 January 2026, he sustained an ACL injury during the AFCON final against Senegal, which would sideline him for several months.
+Morocco would go on to lose the match 1–0 and finish runners-up.
+On 17 March 2026, the result was officially overturned to a 3–0 victory to Morocco after it was decided that Senegal had forfeited the match when they walked off the park in protest of a penalty decision that happened during the game upgrading Morocco to champions and handing them their first title since 1976.